- Home

 - Palliative treatment

-Newer drug therapies may be used to treat advanced prostate cancer that has stopped responding to ADT.
-These drugs (e.g. abiraterone, enzalutamide, apalutamide, darolutamide) are hormone therapy tablets that can be combined with ADT to help prolong life and reduce symptoms.
+Newer drug therapies may be used to treat advanced prostate cancer that has come back while having ADT.
+These drugs (e.g. abiraterone, apalutamide, darolutamide, enzalutamide) are often hormone therapy tablets that can be combined with ADT to help control the cancer and reduce symptoms.
 They are usually taken daily.

-Other drug therapies include drugs that target specific features of cancer cells.
-These are known as targeted therapy.
-Clinical trials are testing whether targeted therapy drugs will benefit people with gene changes linked to prostate cancer.
+Other drug therapies include drugs that target specific features of cancer cells, called targeted therapy.
+These drugs (e.g. olaparib) are used for cancer with gene changes (such as BRCA) linked to prostate cancer.

 For more on this, see Targeted therapy and listen to our podcast on New Cancer Treatments.